 It’s that time of year again, when friends and families come together to celebrate the holidays around a crackling fire, twinkly lights and a scrumptious spread of seasonal delights.
 And while traditions may reign when it comes to food and beverages, this might just be the year to try something different.
-After all, 2020 has been one to remember.
 For those hosting and looking to dazzle their guests with something unique, we’ve pulled together a list of the latest drinks trends – a list of uniquely indulgent holiday drinks from around the world.

 1. Eggnog – United States & Canada